bgeneto/htmx-fastapi-template/docs/AUTHENTICATION_COMPLETE.md

 ## ✅ Conclusion

-The Alpine-FastAPI authentication system is **production-ready** after the import fix.
+The fastapi-alpine-starter authentication system is **production-ready** after the import fix.
 All components are implemented, integrated, and tested for correctness.
 The system provides:

 - Flexible user management (registration, approval, admin creation)
 - Multiple authentication methods (magic links, password)